panebianco/EmulationStation-X/README.md

 # EmulationStation-X (ES-X)
 <img width="1280" height="720" alt="LOGO" src="https://github.com/user-attachments/assets/e8560813-41dd-4ad8-bf01-ecc6e03e922c" />

-**ES-X** is a personal and experimental fork of **EmulationStation**, focused on:
+**ES-X** is a personal and experimental fork of **EmulationStation**.
+It focuses on:

-🎨 Enhancing theme capabilities (alignment, spacing, zIndex behavior, carousel layout)
+* 🎨 Extending theme capabilities (alignment, spacing, z-index behavior, carousel layout)
-🌎 Adding runtime language localization using simple `.ini` files (no recompilation)
+* 🌎 Adding runtime language localization through `.ini` files (no recompilation required)
-🧩 Exploring optional theme attributes inspired by ES-DE and Batocera
+* 🧩 Trying optional theme attributes inspired by ES-DE and Batocera
-🔊 Experimental work toward sound hooks (not yet functional)
+* 🔊 Prototyping sound hooks (currently experimental)

 > ⚠️ ES-X does **not** include avatar systems, usernames, or profile management.
-> Those features belong to custom themes (like Pi-Station-X), not to the ES-X core.
+Those belong to custom themes (such as Pi-Station-X), not the ES-X core.

 ---

 ## 🎯 Purpose

 ES-X does **not** aim to replace EmulationStation.
-It is a **sandbox for new ideas** — testing approaches to localization, UI flexibility, theme expressiveness, and user accessibility, while maintaining compatibility with **RetroPie**.
+It is a **sandbox for new ideas**—testing localization, UI flexibility, theme expressiveness, and user accessibility while maintaining compatibility with **RetroPie**.

 ## 🖼 Preview

 | Main Menu | Language Demo |